c3333/cpp-docs.de-de/docs/mfc/reference/cmfcdesktopalertwnd-class.md

 ### <a name="parameters"></a>Parameter

 *nSpeed*<br/>
-[in] Gibt die neue animationsgeschwindigkeit, in Millisekunden an.
+[in] Gibt die neue Animationsgeschwindigkeit in Millisekunden an.

-### <a name="remarks"></a>Hinweise
+### <a name="remarks"></a>Bemerkungen

-Rufen Sie diese Methode, um die Geschwindigkeit der Animation für das Benachrichtigungsfenster festgelegt.
-Die animationsgeschwindigkeit Standardwert ist 30 Millisekunden.
+Rufen Sie diese Methode auf, um die Animationsgeschwindigkeit für das Warnungsfenster festzulegen.
+Die Standardanimationsgeschwindigkeit beträgt 30 Millisekunden.

-##  <a name="setanimationtype"></a>  CMFCDesktopAlertWnd::SetAnimationType
+## <a name="cmfcdesktopalertwndsetanimationtype"></a><a name="setanimationtype"></a>CMFCDesktopAlertWnd::SetAnimationType

 Legt den Animationstyp fest.